Scott Ninnis: Professional career

-International career

-Scott Ninnis' form during the 1993 NBL season saw him selected for a number of games with the Australian Boomers.

-Coaching
+Coaching career

 Following the 36ers 1998 championship win, coach Phil Smyth offered Ninnis the chance of a one-year playing contract or a position as the team's assistant coach alongside former NBL player Steve Breheny.
 Ninnis accepted the offer to become the 36ers assistant coach and in that position would go on to win two more NBL championships in 1998–99 and 2001–02.
 Ninnis would continue as the club's assistant coach until the end of the 2002–03 NBL season.

-In 2001–2002 while still the assistant coach with the 36ers, Scott Ninnis coached the Sturt Sabres in the CABL.
+In 2001–02 while still the assistant coach with the 36ers, Ninnis coached the Sturt Sabres in the CABL.
 During that time the Sabres were the CABL Central Conference Champions with Ninnis named as the CABL Coach of the Year in 2002.

 After not coaching Sturt in 2003, Ninnis returned in 2004 before accepting an offer to become assistant coach of the NBL's Townsville Crocodiles for the 2004–05 NBL season.
 He then became the assistant coach to former NBA All-Star Mark Price (later replaced by Shane Heal) at the club South Dragons from 2006 to 2007.

-With Smyth not retained by the 36ers after missing the playoffs two seasons in a row, Ninnis became an NBL head coach in 2008–09, leading the 36ers to that years Quarter Finals where they were beaten in a single game playoff by the New Zealand Breakers coached by his former Magic teammate Andrej Lemanis.
-After the 36ers finished with its first wooden spoon in 2009–10, Ninnis was sacked by the 36ers, effectively ending his NBL career.
+With Smyth not retained by the 36ers after missing the playoffs two seasons in a row, Ninnis became an NBL head coach in 2008–09, leading the 36ers to that year's quarter-finals where they were beaten in a single-game playoff by the New Zealand Breakers, coached by his former Magic teammate Andrej Lemanis.
+After the 36ers finished with its first wooden spoon in 2009–10, Ninnis was sacked by the 36ers.

+On 25 October 2021, Ninnis was announced as head coach of the South Adelaide Panthers for the 2022 NBL1 Central season.
+He led the Panthers to a championship in 2022.

+In April 2023, Ninnis re-joined the 36ers as an assistant coach for the 2023–24 NBL season.
+On 6 December 2023, he was elevated to interim head coach for the rest of the season after the team parted ways with C. J. Bruton.
+He coached 15 games and led Adelaide to an 8–7 record.
+Immediately following the conclusion of the 36ers' season, Ninnis signed a two-year contract to continue as head coach.
+However, on 12 August 2024, the 36ers sacked Ninnis and replaced him with their new assistant, Mike Wells.

+On 17 December 2024, Ninnis was appointed head coach of the Adelaide Lightning of the Women's National Basketball League (WNBL) for the rest of the 2024–25 season.
+He replaced Natalie Hurst who had led the Lightning to a 2–6 start.
+The Lightning finished the season with a 7–14 record.
+He was not retained as head coach.

+Ninnis stated in a July 2025 interview that he would never coach professionally again.

+Ninnis runs a basketball training program, MaherNinnis Basketball, alongside Brett Maher.